 Each blog will explore the current research that L4E is conducting with five project teams on case studies across the globe.
 These include wildlife management in Vermont, the impact of the St. Lawrence Seaway on Kahnawà:ke in Canada, the environmental degradation of the River Ethiope in Nigeria, the impact of High Seas law on marine biodiversity and the proposed Anitápolis mine in Brazil.
 A key premise of ecological and of the case studies is that all areas of law, not just environmental law, are potentially in need of reform in a transition from current legal systems to ones more in line with ecological law.
 Thus, each case study will highlight the laws and legal approaches, environmental ones as well as others, that allowed the development or policy project of concern in the case study and offer a reimagination of the project in an ecological law framework.
 We anticipate that in addition to a long-term vision that aligns the matter of concern more closely with all of the principles of ecological law, the case studies will also present nearer-term scenarios toward which practicable steps away from the current legal framework and toward the long-term vision are more apparent.

 Our second case study relates to the environmental degradation of the River Ethiope in Delta State, Nigeria and current efforts to have the rights of the River recognized.
-In case you missed it, the first blog post on the impact of the St. Lawrence Seaway on Kahnawà:ke in Canada can be found here.

 What is ecological law?

 For those who are not familiar with ecological law, we will provide a brief overview of its fundamental principles.
 If you wish to learn a little more about ecological law, you can read the first blog in this series.